 “Oh, you’re having a baby?
 Good luck traveling” … “Your travel days are over.”… “No one likes a screaming baby on a plane, so you shouldn’t travel with a baby.”

-It wasn’t over… 2 months later we flew to Ireland, Scotland, London and France.
+It wasn’t over… You’re never too old, too pregnant, or too much of a parent to travel.
+Two months later we flew to Ireland, Scotland, London and France.